 Let us not forget the dads and their own experiences with the heartbreak of losing a baby.

 We can’t forget about the dads who sat in hospital chairs with us while we waited.
 The dads who held our hands when we stared at silent screens.
-Let’s remember about the dads who asked “Can I hold her now?” because they knew that time was precious.
+Let’s remember the dads who asked “Can I hold her now?” because they knew that time was precious.

 Let us recognize the dads who came running when we yelled that something was wrong.
 The dads who felt helpless.